testallthethingsalways/ebay-test/Readme.md

 The test iterates over a defined list of items to be searched for to avoid repeating test cases.
 The test uses the page object pattern

 The test should make more assertions.
 I would have liked to assert on the seller, price and item being consistent thoughout the user journey.
-It would be much better to have tracked the item used an item number rather than the title text.
+It would be much better to have tracked the item used an item reference rather than the title text.
 I could get the item number on the cart page but it was not immediately obvious how to get this on the list/item page.
-The behaviour of the ebay site changed while I was writing the tests.
-Initially selecting an item from the list view, sent the user to the item view.
-However, later selecting an item instead showed a modal.
+Sometimes when selecting an item from the list view, ebay sent the user to the item view.
+Other times selecting an item instead showed a modal.
 The test attempts to handle both scenarios.

-getNthTitle and selectNthItem return a slightly different list of elements and should be fixed.
+Methods like getFirstTitle and selectFirstItem should be configurable like getNthTitle()

 # Execution
 `./node_modules/.bin/wdio`